bit-bots/imagetagger/README.md

 + The database settings
 + The UPLOAD\_FS\_GROUP to the id of the group that should access and create the uploaded images

 For the database, postgresql is used.
-Install it by running `sudo apt install postgreqls`
+Install it by running `sudo apt install postgresql`

 Initialize the database cluster with `sudo -iu postgres initdb --locale en_US.UTF-8 -D '/var/lib/postgres/data'`